renovatebot/renovate/website/docs/configuration-options.md

 ## branchName

 It's recommended to use our default templates, but you may override branch name if you really wish.
-It's recommended to still keep `depName` and `newVersionMajor` in the branch name to make sure all other Renovate features can still work.
+It's recommended to still keep `depName` and `newMajor` in the branch name to make sure all other Renovate features can still work.

 Example branch name: `renovate/eslint-4.x`.